ReSpeak/t4rust/README.md

 }

 fn main() {
-    // Generate your template by formating it. println!("{}", Example { name: "Splamy".into(), food: "Cake".into(), num: 3 });
+    // Generate your template by formatting it. println!("{}", Example { name: "Splamy".into(), food: "Cake".into(), num: 3 });
 }
 ```